fiduh/azure-blob-azure-ad/README.md

 ### Scopes - A role also needs to be assigned to a scope
 Where exactly those actions can be taken?
 Azure is organized in a hierarchy, the top-level object in Azure is called the Management Group (Which allows you to Group multiple subscriptions or management groups), Subscription is a top-level billing object, under each subscription you will have multiple resource groups and since resource groups are logical containers for resources, under them you will have your own resources.
 When you assign a role to a scope, you can assign it at any level.
+If you assign it at a top level (Management group level) that role will be inherited by all the child resources, and such a role will be propagated across all the subscriptions, all of the resource groups, and all of the resources within the management group.
+If you decide to assign it at a subscription level, of course, it will affect only resource groups and resources within that subscription, you can assign it at any level that you want even down to a resource level.

 Create a User, attach a Reader role to it at the subscription level, attach a Storage owner role to it at the Container level, and Repeat for the second user.